 What is a Guardianship?

-Guardianship takes legal rights away from the individual (the ward) who is unable to exercise them in a reasonable manner — and gives them to a person appointed by the court (the guardian) to take care of the ward and protect his or her interests.
+Guardianship takes legal rights away from the individual (the ward) who cannot exercise them reasonably and gives them to a person appointed by the court (the guardian) to take care of the ward and protect their interests.
 Each guardianship is established to preserve the ward’s rights as much as possible.
-In each case, the court limits the guardian’s decision-making power in order to give the ward as much independence as he or she is able to handle responsibly.
+In each case, the court limits the guardian’s decision-making power to give the ward as much independence as they can handle responsibly.

-Typically, guardianships are needed when the ward is mentally incapacitated and therefore is not legally permitted to sign a power of attorney document.
+Typically, guardianships are needed when the ward is mentally incapacitated and is not legally permitted to sign a power of attorney document.
 Guardianships are essentially designed to protect incompetent individuals from their poor judgment.
 If you have watched your family member’s mental capacity deteriorate, rest assured that you are not alone.
 In Harris County, there are about 400,000 persons who are affected by mental illness.

 Types of Guardianships in Texas

-There are two basic types of guardianships in Texas, as follows:
+There are two basic types of guardianships in Texas:

-If you become a guardian for an ailing elderly relative, you may request permission from the court to transfer a portion of your ward’s assets in order to allow the ward to qualify for government benefits, such as Medicaid.
-Whether you hold either or both guardianship positions, you will have to provide evidence that any expenses you have paid as a guardian are directly related to your ward’s care.
-Such expenses are strictly monitored by the courts.
+Suppose you become a guardian for an ailing elderly relative.
+In that case, you may request permission from the court to transfer a portion of your ward’s assets to allow the ward to qualify for government benefits, such as Medicaid.
+Whether you hold either or both guardianship positions, you will have to prove that any expenses you have paid as a guardian are directly related to your ward’s care.
+The courts strictly monitor such expenses.

-What Will the Court Consider Before Granting Guardianship?
+Ask Your Houston Guardianship Lawyer What the Court Considers Before Granting Guardianship

 - The extent of the ward’s incapacity